What Is Psoriatic Arthritis?

 Obesity

 Obesity has been identified as a risk factor for developing psoriatic arthritis, as there is a strong association between obesity and an increased risk of both psoriasis and psoriatic arthritis.
-Excess weight puts stress on the joints, increasing the likelihood of joint inflammation and disease onset.
+Excess weight stresses the joints, increasing the likelihood of joint inflammation and disease onset.
 Additionally, inflammation associated with obesity may contribute to the development and progression of psoriatic arthritis.

 Smoking